Ain’t Stoppin’

 to my paradise

-and I ain’t stoppin’
+and I sure ain’t stoppin’

 all signs still point to the promised land

-and knocked me down a time or two
+been knocked down a time’r two

-what I am tellin’ you here is true
+what I am telling you is true

-though I may be black n’blue
+yes I may be black n’blue

 ain’t retreatin’